CheongKoo/HA_AppDaemonZeverSolar/README.md

 # HA_AppDaemonZeverSolar
 **Home Assistant - AppDaemon Application to extract generated power from Zeversolar inverter**

-This AppDaemon application gets generated power from the ZeverSolar Inverter and shows it on a panel in HomeAssistant.
-I have done some research and one way that this can be done is by pulling the information from the cloud using REST.
-However, I've just gone with a simple solution of accessing the URL for the Zeversolar unit, parsing this data and sending it to HomeAssistant using MQTT.
+This AppDaemon application gets the generated power from the ZeverSolar Inverter and shows it on a panel in HomeAssistant.
+This is done by accessing the URL for the Zeversolar unit, parsing this data and sending it to HomeAssistant using MQTT.
 Refer to (1) below for more information about the format of the ZeverSolar URL and the format of the returned data.

 *Note that I am still very much a newbie with regards to programming in python and AppDaemon.
 Any comments and suggestions would be appreciated.*